brunomendesdecarvalho/avaliacao-fim-de-disciplina/README.md

-# Avaliação de fim de disciplina
+# Last test | Avaliação de fim de disciplina
 Last test from the Algorithms and Programming subject on IFPI.
 The option 10 on part 2 is not complete.